Eldonratzlaff/new-portfolio/README.md

 ### Prerequisites

-In order to run this project you need: You need to copy this repository to your computer.
+In order to run this project you need: Internet connection, a computer and running vscode.

 <!--
 Example command: